 Best Documentary Feature

-Films must have been completed after October 2016.
+- Eligible films must have been completed after July 2022.

 - Feature films must be Philadelphia-area premieres.
 A Philadelphia premiere is not required for shorts, though premiere status may be taken into account when making selections.

 - Feature films must not have aired on US television prior to the festival, be available for rental or purchase, or be available for online viewing.
 Shorts may be available online, though online availability may be taken into account when making selections.

 - Works in progress can be submitted, though the submitter should note that it is a work in progress.
 However, we cannot guarantee that the screening committee will be able to re-watch updated versions, so we highly recommend only submitting the finished version.

 - Students can apply for a discount by emailing firstname.lastname@example.org.
 Please provide information about your film and proof of your student status (such as a photo of your student ID) in order to be considered.

 - PFS does not offer criticism on submissions, nor is it our policy to notify submissions of their of acceptance or rejection before the official notification date.